 Capricornus is the 40th biggest constellation in the sky, occupying an area of 414 square degrees.
 It lies in the fourth quadrant of the southern hemisphere (SQ4) and can be seen at latitudes between +60° and -90°.
 The neighboring constellations are Aquarius, Aquila, Microscopium, Piscis Austrinus, and Sagittarius.
 The best time of year to see Capricornus is during the month of September.

 There are five meteor showers associated with Capricornus: the Alpha Capricornids, the Chi Capricornids, the Sigma Capricornids, the Tau Capricornids, and the Capricorniden-Sagittarids.

 The Greeks associated the constellation with the forest deity Pan, who had the legs and horns of a goat.
-Crotus, his son, is usually identified with another amphibious creature, represented by the neighboring constellation Sagittarius.
+Crotus, his son, is usually associated with another amphibious creature, represented by the neighboring constellation Sagittarius.

 In another story, Capricornus is identified as Amalthea, the goat that suckled Zeus when he was an infant, hiding from his father Cronos.
-Cronos had devoured his other children, all future gods and goddesses, because of a prophecy that he would be overthrown by one of them.
+Cronos had devoured his other children, all future gods and goddesses, because of a prophecy that said that he would be overthrown by one of them.

 Deneb Algedi – δ Capricorni (Delta Capricorni)